apetri/IG_Pipeline/README.md

     mpiexec -np <numTasks> ./N-GenICq   parameters1.param   parameters2.param   ...   parametersN.param

-but on a computer cluster such as Blue Gene Q we have to submit our runs via a job submission script.
-The generation of this script will be taken care of by xx_submission.py, once you tune the appropriate knobs in submission_options.ini.
-You just have to run, in the top level repository
+but on a computer cluster we have to submit our runs via a job submission script.
+Again, look in the Submissions directory for the machine specific instructions on how to do this.
+Once you submit, wait till the computation finishes and the files with the initial conditions will have been written to the mass storage disk.

-    python xx_submission.py submission_options.ini 2

-and this will generate a job submission script in data\_N-GenIC/Jobs, called jobsubmitQ\_N-GenIC\_xxx-series.sh (or jobsubmitQ\_N-GenIC\_xxx-series\_n.sh if you prompted submission.py to split the job) .
-Go in this directory and run it

-    ./jobsubmitQ_N-GenIC_xxx-series_n.sh (BGQ)

-If you did everything right your job(s) is(are) on its(their) way to the BGQ compute nodes!
-Wait till it is over and the files with the initial conditions will have been written to the mass storage disk.
 You are now ready to run Gadget2, the actual N-body code!!

 **1.3) Run Gadget for gravitational evolution**